Blackburn Hamlet chosen for on-demand transit pilot | CBC News

 OC Transpo has chosen the community of Blackburn Hamlet to host the first run of its on-demand transit pilot project, according to a report that will go before Ottawa's transit commission next week.

-The service would enable residents of the east-end neighbourhood to schedule same-day pickups or drop-offs on weekends at their closest bus stop.
+The service would enable residents of the eastern neighbourhood to schedule same-day pickups or drop-offs on weekends at their closest bus stop.

 All trips would start and end within the service zone or at Blair station.